tanveerhasanrishad/Volunteer-Event-Management-and-Signup-Portal/README.md

-  # Volunteer Event Management Portal (Copy)
+  # Volunteer Event Management Portal

-  This is a code bundle for Volunteer Event Management Portal (Copy).
+  This is a code bundle for Volunteer Event Management Portal.
 The original project is available at (https://volunteer-event-management-and-sign.vercel.app/)

   ## Running the code